SrinivasEsapalli/DevOps-complete/Git/Readme.md

 -create a folder and initialize the files then
 ### git init
  - to make a directory as a repo using git bash

+### if we create the directory using local git after init it will create a master branch
 ### git switch -c main
+- c is for creating new branch main
-- to change to a particular branch
+- switch is To change to a main branch
 ### git remote -v
 - it will show the linked remote repos.